Allar Raja: 2000–2008

 Raja competed in the World Rowing Junior Championships in 2000 in the quadruple sculls event (19th) and in 2001 in the double sculls event (13th).
 In 2004 he competed in the U-23 World Regatta in the single sculls event achieving 8th position.

 His first appearance in the World Rowing Championships was in 2005 in Gifu, Japan in the double sculls event with Silver Sonntak.
 They were second in Final C, achieving 14th position overall.
-Raja won his first World Championships medal in 2006 in Eton, Great Britain, where ha was a member of the bronze-winning quadruple sculls team with Andrei Jämsä, Tõnu Endrekson and Igor Kuzmin.
+Raja won his first World Championships medal in 2006 in Eton, Great Britain, where he was a member of the bronze-winning quadruple sculls team with Andrei Jämsä, Tõnu Endrekson and Igor Kuzmin.
 2007 in Munich, Germany he competed in the quadruple sculls event with Kuzmin, Latin and Taimsoo earning 8th position.
 The same team was 5th at the 2007 European Rowing Championships held in Poznań, Poland.
 At the 2008 European Rowing Championships in Marathon, Greece he won a gold medal in the quadruple sculls event with Jüri Jaanson, Tõnu Endrekson and Andrei Jämsä.

 Allar Raja made his first appearance at the Olympics in Beijing 2008 competing in the quadruple sculls event with Igor Kuzmin, Vladimir Latin and Kaspar Taimsoo.
 The men were 4th in their preliminary heat and won the repechage.
 In the semifinals they finished fourth and did not get to Final A. The final place was 9th as they finished third in Final B.